 One of those can be from the leasing side of our industry.
 It is in undertaking tenant advocacy work for larger local companies and corporations for premises that they may need to lease or relocate to.

 The larger businesses in most towns and cities do not have the resources or the time to investigate property leasing trends when they need to move premises or expand or contract occupancy.
 You can help with that.

 When I say focus on larger businesses, that is because of the time involved and the required fee for service.
 Small businesses generally do not need specialist help in this regard.
 Larger companies and corporations want local property experts to advise the board or the business partners.
 Experience is critical to the process.

-Business pressures change throughout every year for many businesses.
-On that basis a constant contact approach with the business leaders is a good strategy to take.
+Business pressures change throughout every year for many businesses and that will have a flow-through to property occupancy requirements.
+On that basis, a constant contact approach with business leaders is a good strategy to take.
 You never really know when they will want to change location or move some of their business operations.

 Many businesses assess their occupancy costs and operational alternatives once a year as part of their business plan.
 It is great to be the agent of choice that can update the CEO or Board of Directors as to the property alternatives and cost comparisons.